AGudrat/AGudrat/README.md

 # 💫 About Me:
-A Full Stack Developer From Azerbaijan
+A Software Developer From Azerbaijan

 ## 🌐 Socials: